 The AAHP’s Portfolio Course

-In the AAHP’s Presentation Portfolio class, most students will use the portfolio as a visible record of acquired conceptual, analytical, procedural, and operational skills.
+Most students will use their portfolio as a visible record of acquired conceptual, analytical, procedural, and operational skills.
 This record will, in turn, be shown to admissions officers, teachers or prospective employers.
 Yet not all portfolios are created equal.
 Each portfolio has a specific look and serves a specific function.
 The portfolio belonging to someone interested in architecture will be different from that of someone seeking further training in cartooning.
 The cartoonist’s portfolio will not look like the one belonging to someone pursuing further study in the fine arts, and so on.
 Also, each prospective school or viewer may have special requirements that your portfolio must meet.

 A few last yet vital points: WORKING WITHIN YOUR DEADLINES IS CRUCIAL.
 Be sure to routinely visit your possible employer’s or preferred schools’ websites and be in touch with all admissions policies, calendars, requirements, etc. Be sure to attend classes regularly and attend make-ups for classes missed.
 If looking for work or schools in the arts trades, try your best to attend National Portfolio Day (Google it for dates, times and sites near you).